pablop16n/web-docs-scorer/README.md

 ### big_segments_score and largest_segments_score

-These two metrics are obtained with `crawled_text_qualifier.score_big_texts()`.
+These two metrics are obtained with `docscorer.score_big_texts()`.
 They get values between 0 and 1 that aim at determining the presence of large groups of alphabetic characters in the correct language.

 Regarding the _big_segments_score_, a document receives 0.1 score points for every large segment, up to a maximum score of 1.
 The length of what we consider a 'large segment' depends on each language and is measured using alphabetic characters.
 In Spanish, we set the minimum number of alphabetic characters to 250 but in English, for example, the minimum is 232.
 For more details about language adaptation see the [Adapting subscores to different languages](#adaptating-subscores-to-different-languages) section.
 <!-- [MBG] Consider  normalizing this value with the length of the document, in order to avoid penalizing short documents. -->